OPEN DAYS AND SCHOOL TALKS

 The Sharklab also plays a crucial role in stray prevention, including active participation in the island vet clinic that takes place every few months.
 For this clinic, the Sharklab assists in capturing feral cats and dogs around the island and assisting in spaying and neutering them.
 This ultimately helps prevent the feral animals from breeding, keeping homeless pets around the island at a minimum.
 In addition, the Sharklab has assisted with adopting out cats and dogs that would not have had homes otherwise.
 We seek out local strays to adopt as opposed to searching elsewhere.
 Preventative procedures like this help keep the island healthy and safe.

-Earlier this year we hosted the first community BBQ at the Sharklab.
+In 2019 hosted the first community BBQ at the Sharklab.
 The Sharklab is incredibly grateful to the local community in Bimini for the continual support they have provided the lab, staff and visitors over the years.
 We endeavour to be involved with community as much as possible thus hosting BBQs is a great way to mingle and get to know the locals, homeowners and tourists in Bimini.

 We look forward to seeing more of the community at one of our events in the future!